 Your leg muscles are the largest groups of muscle fiber in your body.
 It’s important to train your thighs and booty often.

-Exercising those muscle groups – quadricep, hamstring, the booty (gluteus maximus), inner thigh (adductor), outer thigh (abductor), and calf – are the most important part of your entire strength-training regimen.
+Exercising your lower-body’s muscle groups – quadricep, hamstring, the booty (gluteus maximus), inner thigh (adductor), outer thigh (abductor), and calf – is the most important part of your entire strength-training regimen.

 The following workout uses dumbbells to firm and chisel your leg muscles – helping your thighs and booty to become stronger and healthier.

 Refer to the video near the bottom of the article to see how each exercise appears in action.
 Photos and tips are also provided for each movement.